joeypjx/myNomad/doc/api.md

                     "status": "string (e.g., pending, running, complete, failed)", "start_time": "float (Unix timestamp, nullable)",
                     "end_time": "float (Unix timestamp, nullable)"
-                    // "exit_code" and "error" might also be relevant here but not explicitly shown in route }
+                }
-                // ... other tasks in this allocation }
+            }
         }
         ```